creativecreature/sturdyc/README.md

 some time for a new entity to propagate through a distributed system.

-The cache allows us to store these IDs as missing records, while refreshing them like any other record.
+The cache allows us to store these IDs as missing records, while refreshing them like any other entity.
 To illustrate, we can extend the previous example to enable this functionality:

 ```go